stylelint/jest-preset-stylelint/README.md

 ## Usage

+This preset exposes the following global functions as a helper.

+See also the [type definitions](index.d.ts) for more details.

+### `testRule`

-The preset exposes a global `testRule` function that you can use to efficiently test your plugin using a schema.
+The `testRule` function enables you to efficiently test your plugin using a schema.

 For example, we can test a plugin that enforces and autofixes kebab-case class selectors: